s1l3nth1ll/s1l3nth1ll/README.md

 ### A bit of everything, mostly computers.

-If you're into **Linux, cybersecurity, programming, or generally nerdy tech stuff**, feel free to look around.
+If you're into **Linux, cybersecurity, programming, or generally nerdy tech stuff**, feel free to have a look around and reach out!

 <div align="center">